Lousaka Polite

-Lousaka Romon Polite (born September 14, 1981) is a former American football fullback in the National Football League for the Dallas Cowboys, Chicago Bears, Miami Dolphins, New England Patriots and Atlanta Falcons.
+Lousaka Romon Polite (born September 14, 1981) is an American former professional football fullback in the National Football League (NFL) for the Dallas Cowboys, Chicago Bears, Miami Dolphins, New England Patriots, and Atlanta Falcons.
 He played college football at the University of Pittsburgh.

-Early years
+Early life

-Polite attended Woodland Hills High School, where played at fullback and inside linebacker.
+Polite attended Woodland Hills High School, where he played at fullback and inside linebacker.
 As a senior, he posted 116 carries for 1,022 yards (8.8-yard average), 20 touchdowns and 83 tackles, while earning All-conference honors.

 He also practiced track, where he was a two-time state finalist in the javelin throw.